This varies by state, but standard motorcycle insurance requires at least bodily injury and property damage liability coverage.

 Bodily injury and property damage liability cover you in the event of an at-fault accident.
 Comprehensive and collision coverage for motorcycles will help you repair or replace a damaged or stolen bike.

 Other states may require additional motorcycle coverage, such as uninsured/underinsured motorist coverage.
-Some states require Personal Injury Protection (PIP), also known as no-fault insurance.
+Some states could require Personal Injury Protection (PIP), also known as no-fault insurance.
 In general, motorcycle PIP insurance covers the medical expenses of people riding on the insured motorcycle and pedestrians who are struck by the insured motorcycle in an accident.

 You can customize limits and deductibles and see all of your coverage options in one place when you get your free motorcycle insurance quote.

 With so many types of bikes to choose from, there are plenty of chances to revel in the open road — which also means plenty of ways to run into trouble.
 Not to fear!
-Outfitting your policy with the right bike coverages will help you stay protected no matter what arises.
+Outfitting your policy with the right coverages will help you stay protected no matter what arises.

 Liability includes bodily injury and property damage protection and is almost always required.
 If you ever cause an accident with your motorcycle, liability coverage helps protect you from having to pay others' injury or repair bills.